mattermost/docs/source/guides/playbooks.rst

 * :doc:`Notifications and updates </playbooks/notifications-and-updates>` - Keep track of all your active runs and tasks.
 * :doc:`Metrics and goals </playbooks/metrics-and-goals>` - Use retrospectives to improve your workflows and provide detailed insight into your Playbooks.
 * :doc:`Permissions </playbooks/playbook-permissions>` - Configure and granulate access controls for playbooks.
-* :doc:`Reusing and sharing playbooks </playbooks/reusing-and-sharing-playbooks>` - Reuse and share playbooks with your organization.
+* :doc:`Reuse and sharing playbooks </playbooks/reusing-and-sharing-playbooks>` - Reuse and share playbooks with your organization.
 * :doc:`Interact with playbooks </playbooks/interact-with-playbooks>` - Interact with playbooks using slash commands and the REST API.